On Computational Complexity Reduction Methods for Kalman Filter Extensions: Optimizations Based on the Linearity in Nonlinear functions

 In~\cite{1660584} the function is split into a nonlinear $\fun_1(\cdot)$ part that depends only on a part of the state $z_n$ and linear parts

 The \ac{UKF} is used for computing the expected values of the nonlinear part and the correlation between nonlinear and linear parts.

 We generalize the above models to functions of form:

-where $\rank T$ equals the number of rows in $T$.
-To reduce the required resources in computation $T$ is chosen to have minimal number of rows and $g(\cdot)$ to have minimal number of elements.
-Expectations \eqref{equ:E1}-\eqref{equ:E3} are computed for $Tz$, which should have a smaller dimension than $z$.
+where $T$ has full row rank.
+To reduce the required resources in computation $T$ is chosen to have the minimal number of rows and $g(\cdot)$ to have the minimal number of elements.
+Expectations \eqref{equ:E1}--\eqref{equ:E3} are computed for $Tz$, which should have a smaller dimension than $z$.

-For computing the update, an algorithm that approximates expectations \eqref{equ:E1}-\eqref{equ:E3} is required.
+For computing the update, an algorithm that approximates expectations \eqref{equ:E1}--\eqref{equ:E3} is required.
 These are usually computed in the update stage of a \ac{KFE}.
 The cross correlation matrix $P_{zg(z)}$ \eqref{equ:UKF3} is not needed in the normal state propagation, but the algorithm from the update stage can be used for this.

 The transformed augmented state is denoted